West Coast Fever

-History

-Perth Orioles
+Perth Orioles (1997-2007)

 Between 1997 and 2007, Perth Orioles represented Netball Western Australia in the Commonwealth Bank Trophy.
-In 2008, when the Commonwealth Bank Trophy was replaced by the ANZ Championship, Perth Orioles were rebranded as West Coast Fever.
+In 2008, when the Commonwealth Bank Trophy was replaced by the ANZ Championship, the Perth Orioles were rebranded as West Coast Fever.

-ANZ Championship
+ANZ Championship (2008-2016)

 Between 2008 and 2016, West Coast Fever played in the ANZ Championship.
 Fever's best performance in the ANZ Championship came in 2015 when they won nine games and finished third in the Australian Conference.